80036nd/RetroSn0w-Releases/README.md

 To install iOS 6.0/6.1.3 download the iPSW and make sure its in your downloads folder, then you should be able to make the iPSW.

 # iPhone3,3 iOS 7.1.3
+Download the iOS 7.1.2 iPSW for the iPhone3,3 and make sure its in your downloads folder then you make the 7.1.3 iPSW and install it.